KadTheHunter/Misc-Python-Scripts/README.md

     - Execute the script to delete files matching the patterns.

 4. **Thumbnail Generator**:
-    - Specify the source and destination folder paths, and a prefix or suffix to be appended to the filename.
+    - Provide the source and destination folder paths, and a prefix or suffix to be appended to the filename.
-    - Run the script to crop and save images in the destination folder.
+    - Run the script to crop and save images to the destination folder.

+5. **Gallery Generator**:
+    - Provide the source folder path, and the path and alt text for the gallery.
+    - Run the script to generate the gallery in the terminal.

+6. **Detect Double Images**:
+    - Provide the directory path.
+    - Run the script to find duplicate images.

 ## Notes
-- Ensure you have the necessary Python libraries installed (`pyautogui`, `pyperclip`, `PyYaml`, `Pillow`, etc.).
+- Ensure you have the necessary Python libraries installed (`pyautogui`, `pyperclip`, `PyYaml`, `Pillow`, `imagehash`, etc.).
 - Modify the scripts as needed to fit your specific use cases.
 - Contributions and suggestions are welcome to improve these scripts.